ihebBenSalem/ourcloud/Readme.md

 ![OURCLOUD-Profile](http://i.imgur.com/SBnzhb1.png)

 ## Adding files
-After your account is created now you are able to upload and store your files .any extension is supported . the user can delete and share the file through the link and generated token access
+After your account is created now you are able to upload and store your files .Any extension is supported .

+The user can delete and share the file through the link and generated token access
 ![Ourcloud-Upload](http://i.imgur.com/L3qkfph.png)

 ## Settings